Take on a genuine mountaineering challenge by going for a winter ascent on the Northeast’s tallest peak.

 Getting Back in One Piece

 To quote the world-famous mountaineer Ed Viesturs, “The summit is just a halfway point.”
 Although getting back to Pinkham Notch is as simple as reversing course, you have ample opportunities to get lost or disoriented above treeline, especially when the weather is at its worst.
-So, take the time at trail junctures to ensure you’re descending in the right direction, and look for memorable landmarks.
-Most notable are the large cairns marking the Tuckerman-Lion Head junction, Split Rock, the scrub at the Alpine Garden Trail junction, and the flat area on top of the Lion Head.
-As you make your way towards treeline, look for several sets of reflectors attached to the trees for descending at night or in deteriorating conditions.
+So, take the time at trail junctions to ensure you’re descending in the right direction, and look for memorable landmarks.
+Most notable are the large cairns marking the Tuckerman-Lion Head junction, Split Rock, the scrub at the Alpine Garden Trail junction, and the flat area on the top of Lion Head.
+As you make your way toward treeline, look for several sets of reflectors attached to trees for descending at night or in deteriorating conditions.

 The final crux for hikers will be reversing the rock step and the terrain just above it.
-Once again, many guided parties use a rope here, but those comfortable climbing in crampons should be fine simply downclimbing.
+Once again, many guided parties use a rope here, but those comfortable climbing in crampons should be fine carefully downclimbing.

-- Similarly, if the weather starts to turn during your hike, bailing is a smart decision.
-After all, the weather rarely gets better the higher you go, and the “Rock Pile” isn’t going anywhere.
+• Similarly, if the weather starts to turn during your hike, bailing is a smart decision.
+After all, the weather rarely gets better the higher you go, and the Rock Pile isn’t going anywhere.

-- Early starts on Mount Washington are par for the course.
+• Early starts on Mount Washington are par for the course.
 The AMC’s Joe Dodge Lodge is a great place to stay if you want to roll right from bed to the trail.
 Accommodation options include private and bunk rooms, with most options encompassing breakfast and dinner.

-- Not confident doing this journey yourself?
+• Not confident doing this journey yourself?
 Consider a guided ascent of Mount Washington with the Eastern Mountain Sports Climbing School.
-EMS guides have climbed the “Rock Pile” hundreds of times each winter, and have the skills and knowledge to get you up and down the mountain safely.
-And, if you’re looking for more than just the up-and-back, consider combining a guided climb with an overnight at the Mount Washington Observatory.
+EMS guides climb the Rock Pile hundreds of times each winter, and they have the skills, knowledge, and gear to get you up and down the mountain safely.
+If you’re looking for more than just the up-and-back, consider combining a guided climb with an overnight at the Mount Washington Observatory.

-- Moat Mountain Smokehouse & Brewing Co., or simply The Moat, is the place for Conway-area climbers to eat, grab a pint, and brag about everything from their successful summits to just how bad the weather was above treeline.
+• Moat Mountain Smokehouse & Brewing Co., or simply The Moat, is the place for Conway-area climbers to eat, grab a pint, and brag about everything from their successful summits to just how bad the weather was above treeline.

 Tim Peck and Doug Martland